Chxnedu/learning-app-ecommerce/README.md

 For the database initialization script, I was torn between using an entrypoint script or ConfigMaps.
 Up until that point, I did not know that ConfigMaps can be created from files.
 I went with the ConfigMap method to get hands on with that process.

-To create the configmap from the sql file
+To create the ConfigMap from the SQL file

 ```bash
 kubectl create configmap db-init-script --from-file=db-load-script.sql